Purim 2018 – mind vs spirit, logical and creative thinking

-And now, after this interpretation of the Purim holiday, I would ask you to recall the connection I mentioned to Quality Assurance, as I make a point to do for each holiday.
+Now, after this interpretation of the Purim holiday, I would like to make the connection I mentioned to Quality Assurance.
+As I make a point to do for each holiday.

-As I said earlier, most of us a raised today with an emphasis on the intellectual, analytical, thinking and weighing side, and a lot less with the spiritual, creative, imaginative one.
+As I said earlier, most of us are raised today with an emphasis on the intellectual, analytical, thinking and weighing side.
+And a lot less with the spiritual, creative, imaginative one.

-Here is what one of the best physicists of all times, Nobel Prize for Physics laureate, a man whose very name has become synonymous to genius, Albert Einstein, has said:
+Albert Einstein was one of the best physicists of all times.
+A Nobel Prize for Physics laureate.
+A man whose very name has become synonymous to genius.
+This is what he said about imagination: